specialized806/microsoft-365-docs/microsoft-365/admin/email/configure-clutter.md

 You can enable Clutter manually for a mailbox by running the [Set-Clutter](/powershell/module/exchange/set-clutter) cmdlet.
 You can also view Clutter settings for mailboxes in your organization by running the [Get-Clutter](/powershell/module/exchange/get-clutter) cmdlet.

-Turn on Clutter for a single user named Allie Bellew
+Turn on Clutter for a single user named Allie Bellew:

 `Set-Clutter -Identity "Allie Bellew" -Enable $true`